pabloUrizar/ADS_Labo3/Labo03.md

 > stdout and stderr are both redirected to the file.

 2. What do the following commands do?
+  a. cat /usr/share/doc/nano/README | grep -i edit
+  It will display the lines that contain the word "edit" in the provided README file

+  b. ./out 2>&1 | grep –i eeeee
+  stderr will be redirected to stdout so both will be displayed in the command prompt.
+From the obtained result, we will keep only the lines that contain "eeeee".

+  c. ./out 2>&1 >/dev/null | grep –i eeeee
+  stderr will be redirected to stdout but it does not change anything because stderr was alread directed to the command prompt output.
+Then, only the lines that contain "eeeee" will be displayed.

 3. Write commands to perform the following tasks: